 International applicants for freshman or transfer admission must submit the following to the Office of Admissions:

 - A completed international application for admission and a nonrefundable application fee

 - Official transcripts of all schoolwork taken beyond the eighth year of school (i.e., the equivalent of the American secondary school grades 9–12 and for any college or university work).
 An official transcript is an original or a certified copy in a sealed envelope.
 (In most cases, international freshman applicants will instead self-report their high school transcript at the time of application' they will still be required to provide an official final transcript at the end of the process.)

 - An official test score report from one of the English proficiency tests described above

 - Proof of sufficient funds to pay one year’s tuition and living expenses while at the University of Oregon, consisting of a bank statement or certificate of balance prepared within the last six months, or a scholarship letter.
 This proof is a requirement of the US government

 Students who have earned a bachelor’s degree and want to earn a second undergraduate degree or to take additional work without entering a formal degree or certification program may be admitted with postbaccalaureate undergraduate status.
 These students pay appropriate undergraduate fees.
 Applications and information are available from the Office of Admissions.

-Students planning to pursue graduate study at the university must be admitted to the Graduate School and the departments in which they plan to study.
-General admission requirements for the Graduate School are described in that section of this catalog.
+Students planning to pursue graduate study at the university must be admitted to the Division of Graduate Studies and the departments in which they plan to study.
+General admission requirements for the Division of Graduate Studies are described in that section of this catalog.
 Each school and department in the university determines its specific requirements and application deadlines for graduate admission.
 For this reason, inquiries concerning graduate admission should be sent directly to the department or school of interest.